slsa-framework/slsa/docs/spec/v1.1/levels.md

 <dl class="as-table">
 <dt> Summary <dd>
-The project source is stored and managed through a modern version control system.
+The project source is stored and managed through a version control system.

 <dt> Intended for <dd>
-Organizations that are unwilling or unable to host their source on a version control platform.
+Organizations that are unwilling or unable to host their source on a source control platform.
 If possible, skip to Level 2.

 <dt> Requirements <dd>